zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

   - Retrieve the cluster credentials (KUBECONFIG)
   - Will use Helm to deploy NGINX ingress controller
   - Create the GitOps configurations and deploy the Flux controllers on the Azure Arc connected cluster
-  - Deploy the ["Hello Arc"](https://github.com/microsoft/azure_arc/blob/main/artifacts/hello-arc) application along side an Ingress rule to make it available from outside the cluster
+  - Deploy the ["Hello Arc"](https://github.com/microsoft/azure_arc/blob/main/artifacts/hello-arc) application alongside an Ingress rule to make it available from outside the cluster

     > **Disclaimer: For the purpose of this guide, notice how the "*sync-interval 3s*" is set.
 The 3 seconds interval is useful for demo purposes since it will make the sync interval to rapidly track changes on the repository but it is recommended to have longer interval in your production environment (default value is 5min)**